BSc(Hons) Architecture

 Year one

-- Design Studio 1
+• Design Studio 1

 Year two

-- Architecture and Design Studio 2
+• Architecture and Design Studio 2

-- Design Representation
+• Design Representation

-- Research and Design Strategies
+• Research and Design Strategies.

 Final year

-- Architecture and Design Studio 3
+• Architecture and Design Studio 3

-- Collaborative Practice
+• Collaborative Practice

-- Theories of Architecture and their Application to Design
+• Theories of Architecture and Design.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
-If changes to your course are approved, we will inform you.
+If changes to your course are approved, we'll inform you.

 Learning and Teaching